Into Film Clubs

 A film guide that looks at Battle of the Sexes (2017), exploring its key topics and themes through informal discussion.

-A film guide that looks at Bride & Prejudice (2004), exploring its key topics and themes through informal discussion.
+A film guide that looks at She's The Man (2006), exploring its key topics and themes through informal discussion.

 Tough, realistic sporting drama about a teenage girl from a rough New York housing project who wants to be a boxer.